Reactant - A framework for building React web applications

 Motivation

-In order to solve these problems, Reactant was created.
-It’s a framework for React.
+Reactant was created to solve these problems.
+It is a framework for React.

 Introducing Reactant

-Reactant efficiently builds extensible and maintainable React applications.
-Reactant is based on TypeScript, but it supports both TypeScript and JavaScript (for better development experience, TypeScript is recommended).
-Reactant provides dependency injection, modular model, immutable state management, module dynamization, and more.
+Reactant helps developers build extensible and maintainable React applications.
+It is based on TypeScript, but supports both TypeScript and JavaScript.
+For the best development experience, TypeScript is recommended.
+Reactant provides dependency injection, a modular model, immutable state management, dynamic module injection, and more.
 It is pluggable and highly testable.
-Not only is it able to quickly build a React application (Web and Native Mobile), it also brings some new React development experiences.
-With Reactant, you can still embrace OOP, FP, FRP, and other programming paradigms, and you can still embrace the entire React ecosystem.
+It can be used to build React applications for both web and native mobile, while still allowing developers to embrace OOP, FP, FRP, and the broader React ecosystem.

 Reactant is a progressive framework.
-In the process of developing applications from simple to complex, it can provide the appropriate features at each stage, based on its system architecture design can also be a variety of gradual and smooth upgrade and evolution.
+As applications grow from simple to complex, it provides appropriate features at each stage.
+Its architecture also supports gradual upgrades and smooth evolution over time.

 Better Immutable State Management